CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 There are good reasons to consider opinion pieces skeptically.
 They are often authored by pseudo-anonymous authors.
-Sometimes they are written by people associated with a particular candidate's campaign, or somebody who claims to be neutral but has a strong partisan agenda.
+Sometimes they are written by people associated with a particular candidate's campaign, or people who claim to be neutral but have strong partisan agendas.
-Sometimes they contain statements that are hyperbolic or incorrect.
+Sometimes opinion pieces contain statements that are hyperbolic or incorrect.
 Despite this, they can be useful to illustrate conversations and controversies that come up during the campaign.

 Linking to an opinion piece is not an endorsement of its views.
 We sometimes link to opinion pieces that disagree with each other.

 Some of the opinions we are more interested in include:

-- Discussions on forums like Reddit, which present a range of views.
+- Discussions on forums like Reddit that offer a variety of perspectives.
 - Endorsements of candidates by advocacy groups (but see the caveats below).
 - Selected opinion pieces published in established media.